 Image by Vlada Z Shutterstock

 The viewpoint isn't well signposted and can be difficult to find.
-From Žabljak's central square, take the main road east and before you leave the town, turn left at a sign reading 'Restoran Momčilov Grad'.
-Shortly after, turn right and follow this road as it climbs the hill.
-Where there are any forks, chose the road that loops up and follow any signs that say 'Tepca'.
+From central Žabljak, take the road north and follow the signs marked 'Panoramic Road 2'.
+Leave this route at the fork to the right marked 'Tepca'.
 Eventually there are some small wooden signs pointing to Ćurevac or vidikovac (viewpoint).
-Stop at the grassy parking spot with the national park information boards and clamber up the small track behind.
+Stop at the grassy parking spot opposite the drink stall and clamber up the small track behind.